Rookie card: Debate

 Debate within the hobby exists, as some collectors and pundits believe that an athlete's first appearance on any trading card qualifies as his rookie card.
 Others believe that a rookie card is the first licensed issue from a major manufacturer that is widely distributed.
 There can be more than one rookie card for a player.

 This debate was exemplified when in 2001, Upper Deck, a trading card company, created a set of golf cards which featured Tiger Woods.
 However, Woods already had many cards from other manufacturers such as Sports Illustrated which included a young Tiger in a 1996 edition of their Sports Illustrated for Kids periodical, which routinely contains trading cards of various athletes.
 SI Kids cards have perforated edges and are normally unlicensed by the athlete.
 Hobby publication Beckett gave the 2001 Upper Deck Golf card a rookie card designation despite its arrival five years after the SI Kids release, sparking controversy.

 The market, it appears, gives far greater credence and value to the 1996 Sports Illustrated for Kids release which sells for exponentially more.
 As it remains, there is no formal definition of a "rookie card," though some players do have cards that are considered "rookies" by all.

 Famous rookie cards

 Most of the top most expensive sports cards are rookie cards.
 Among those are the famous T206 Honus Wagner issued by American Tobacco, or 1952 Topps Mickey Mantle, although the 1951 Bowman card was the actual rookie year card.
+Nonetheless, in August 2022, a 1952 Topps Mickey Mantle baseball card in mint condition (SGC Mint+ 9.5) sold for a record $12.6 million.
+It was originally purchased for $50,000 in 1991.
+The previous record for a sports card was $7.25 million, made by a 1909 T206 Honus Wagner card designed by the American Tobacco Company.